 The HCR Committee works to support equity for all members and students.
 The committee reviews and recommends Association activities and strategies to address social justice and equity issues.
 The HCR Committee has at least one joint meeting with the Ethnic Minority Affairs Committee.

 The OEA Judicial Panel reviews cases of suspected Bylaws and Policy violations and alleged violations of the Code of Ethics of the Professional Educator.
-The panel meets on an as needed basis.
+The panel meets on an as-needed basis.

-LAND BACK TASK FORCE (NBI 16)
+LICENSED COUNSELOR/SOCIAL WORKER TASK FORCE (NBI 16)

 LEGAL DEFENSE PROGRAM COMMITTEE